vitobotta/hetzner-k3s/README.md

 Notes:

-- if you use a snapshot instead of one of the default iamges, the creation of the servers may take longer than when using the default image
+- if you use a snapshot instead of one of the default images, the creation of the servers may take longer than when using the default image
 - the setting `api_allowed_networks` allows specifying which networks can access the Kubernetes API, but this only works with single master clusters currently.
 Multi-master HA clusters require a load balancer for the API, but load balancers are not yet covered by Hetzner's firewalls
 - if you enable autoscaling for one or more nodepools, do not change that setting afterwards as it can cause problems to the autoscaler
 - autoscaling is only supported when using Ubuntu or one of the other default images